 iPoll is one of the most well-known survey mobile apps around.
 You'll be able to take surveys wherever and (almost) whenever you'd like with this app.
 This app, which is available for Android and iPhone, pays you for answering questions about the products and services you use on a daily basis.
 You can participate in the surveys at the grocery store, airport, or wherever there is a connection available.

 iPoll members must be 17 years and older, but if you sign up, you'll receive a $5 bonus.
 Overall, you'll be able to earn cash, which can be deposited into PayPal or transformed into gift cards.
 The payout minimum for iPoll is $10, but you'll only be eligible for magazine subscriptions.
 However, at $20, you'll be able to access gift cards.
-At $50, you'll be to cash out directly via PayPal or a Prepaid Visa.
-Unfortunately, you'll be charged a 3 percent fee to cash out with PayPal.
+At $50, you'll be to cash out directly via PayPal or receive popular gift cards from your favorite brands such as iTunes or Amazon.

 Looking to get fit while earning cash?
 Pact may be the app for you!
 If anything, Pact is a motivational app for one major reason: you're investing money.
 Investing?
 Wha?

 Pact places your cash at stake to help you achieve your fitness goals on a weekly basis.
 You make a weekly Pact to either exercise more or eat healthier.
 You then set what you'll pay other Pact members if you don't reach your goal.